-HAND PROTECTION: Wear nitrile rubber gloves or solvex gloves for routine industrial use for routine industrial use.
-Use triple gloves for spill response, as stated in Section 6 (Accidental Release Measures) of this MSDS.
-If necessary, refer to U.S. OSHA 29 CFR 1910.138 or appropriate Standards of Canada.
+Hand Protection: Wear butyl rubber, TeflonTM, BarricadeTM, ChemrelTM, nitrile or similar gloves for routine industrial use.
+Use triple gloves for spill response, as stated in Section 6 (Accidental Release Measures) of this SDS.
+If necessary, refer to applicable regulations and standards.

-BODY PROTECTION: Use body protection appropriate for task (e.g., coveralls or apron).
-If necessary, refer to the OSHA Technical Manual (Section VII: Personal Protective Equipment) or appropriate Standards of Canada.
-If a hazard of injury to the feet exists due to falling objects, rolling objects, where objects may pierce the soles of the feet or where employee's feet may be exposed to electrical hazards, use foot protection, as described in U.S. OSHA 29 CFR 1910.136 and the Canadian CSA Standard Z195-M1984, Protective Footwear.
+Body Protection: When chemical contact is possible, use splash apron, work uniform, and shoes or coverlets to prevent skin contact.
+Full-body chemical protective clothing is recommended for emergency response procedures.
+If necessary, refer to applicable regulations and standards.
+If a hazard of injury to the feet exists due to falling objects, rolling objects, where objects may pierce the soles of the feet or where employee's feet may be exposed to electrical hazards, use foot protection, as described in appropriate regulations and standard.